SitnicV/Windows-Apps/README.md

 - [Apache NetBeans](https://netbeans.apache.org/front/main/) : Development Environment, Tooling Platform and Application Framework.
 - [Programmer's Notepad](https://www.pnotepad.org/) : Simple Notepad for Programmers
 - [Oni](https://github.com/onivim/oni) : Oni is a new kind of editor, focused on maximizing productivity - combining modal editing with features you expect in modern editors.
 Oni is built with neovim, and inspired by VSCode, Atom, LightTable, and Emacs
+- [Brackets](https://brackets.io/) : Modern text editor that makes it easy to design in the browser.
+It's crafted from the ground up for web designers and front-end developers.
+- [Eclipse](https://www.eclipse.org/) : The Leading Open Platform for Professional Developers
+- 💲 [Sublime Text](https://www.sublimetext.com/) : Sophisticated text editor for code, markup and prose.
+You'll love the slick user interface, extraordinary features and amazing performance.
+- 💲 [JetBrains](https://www.jetbrains.com/ides) : Empower yourself with JetBrains IDEs - create higher quality software in less time.

 ### Web Design